gitops-tech/gitops-tech.github.io/index.md

 One of the core ideas of GitOps is letting developers use the tools they are familiar with to operate your infrastructure.
 If you prefer SVN over Git, that's cool!
 However, you may need to put more effort into finding tools that work for you or even write your own.
-All available operators only work with Git repository - sorry!
+All available operators only work with Git repository &mdash; sorry!

 ### Should I hire GitOps engineers for my team now?